oliviermilla/superseeder/README.md

 Description
 -----------
-Easily seed your Rails models (and their relations) from sheet files (.csv, .xls, .xlsx, etc., .ods, .tsv., .yml, etc.).
+Easily seed your Rails models (and their relations) from sheet files.
+Currently supported formats are .csv, .xls, .xlsx, .ods, .tsv., .yml.
+Support for other formats can easily be added and contributed back here. :)

+The gem was written for Mongoid models (https://github.com/mongoid/mongoid).
+ActiveRecord support is on its way.

 Use Case
 -----------